divaricatum/cl-faq/README.md

 <span id="s6q12"></span>

-### How do I build default images provided by Franz with non-default heap sizes and/or locations?
+### Q. How do I build default images provided by Franz with non-default heap sizes and/or locations?

 A common problem with developers of 'large' applications is that default development images such as alisp.dxl and allegro.dxl are built with